List of The Andy Griffith Show characters

 The following is a list of characters of The Andy Griffith Show, an American sitcom television series, starring Andy Griffith.
 The series ran for eight seasons on CBS between October 3, 1960, and April 1, 1968.
 Episodes 1–159 (1960–1965) were broadcast in black-and-white, while the last 90 episodes (1965–1968) were in color.

+While the characters of the fictional community of Mayberry were often stereotypes, they were generally portrayed as "uncomplicated" human beings who genuinely cared about each other.